Independent Living in Ashford

 Safety and security

-Each of the independent living blocks of flats has the added security of having an electronic door entry system connected to the Ashford Monitoring Centre (AMC).
+Each of the independent living blocks of flats has the added security of having an electronic door entry system connected to the AMC.
 Most of the schemes also have their own CCTV for the added safety of its residents.

 Buildings and gardens

-We look after the buildings internally and externally but tenants are encouraged to be actively involved in the communal gardens and we will happily promote vegetable patches and flower beds.
+We look after the buildings internally and externally but tenants are encouraged to be actively involved in the communal gardens.
+We will happily promote vegetable patches and flower beds.
 The bungalow schemes have their own gardens.

 Independent living schemes tend to have very active social clubs, although tenants obviously have the choice to be involved as much or as little as they wish.

-Many of the social activities are arranged by the residents and include evening entertainment such as live music, cheese and wine nights, fish and chip suppers, bingo and coffee mornings, but in some units there are games of Wii and X-Box Kinect happening!
+Many of the social activities are arranged by the residents.
+They include evening entertainment such as live music, cheese and wine nights, fish and chip suppers, bingo and coffee mornings.
+In some units there are even games of Wii and X-Box Kinect happening!

 The scheme mangers practise positive engagement and will help organise the social activities where required.